cyberark/conjur-api-dotnet/README.md

 `applianceURL`: the applianceURL e.g. `https://conjur.myorg.com/`

-`applianceCertificatePath`: the path and name of the Conjur appliance certificate.
-The easiest way to get the certifiate is to use the Conjur CLI command `conjur init -u <applianceURL> -a <accountName>` which will save the cert to `~/conjur-server.pem`.
-The certificate can be taken from any system you have run the Conjur CLI from.
+`applianceCertificatePath`: the path and name of the Secrets Manager appliance certificate.
+The easiest way to get the certifiate is to use the Secrets Manager CLI command `conjur init -u <applianceURL> -a <accountName>` which will save the cert to `~/conjur-server.pem`.
+The certificate can be taken from any system you have run the Secrets Manager CLI from.

-`accountName`: The name of the account in Conjur.
+`accountName`: The name of the account in Secrets Manager.

-`username`: Username of a user in Conjur.
+`username`: Username of a user in Secrets Manager.
 Alternatively can be a hostname.

-`password`: Password of a user in Conjur.
+`password`: Password of a user in Secrets Manager.
 Alternatively can be a host apiKey.

-`variableId`: The name of an existing variable in Conjur that has a value set and for which the `username` has execute permissions.
+`variableId`: The name of an existing variable in Secrets Manager that has a value set and for which the `username` has execute permissions.

 `hostFactoryToken`: A host factory token.
-The easiest way to get a host factory token for testing is to add a hostfactory to a layer using the Conjur CLI command `conjur hostfactory create` and `conjur hostfactory token create`.
+The easiest way to get a host factory token for testing is to add a hostfactory to a layer using the Secrets Manager CLI command `conjur hostfactory create` and `conjur hostfactory token create`.
 Take the token returned from that call and pass it as the hostFactoryToken parameter to this example.